Prasophyllum bagoense: Taxonomy and naming

 Prasophyllum bagoense was first formally described in 2000 by David Jones from a specimen collected in the Bago State Forest and the description was published in The Orchadian.
 Jones originally gave the name P. bagoensis but the name was changed to comply with the International Code of Nomenclataure.

 Distribution and habitat

 The Bago leek orchid is only known from an area of about 1 km2 on a treeless, sub-alpine plain in the Bago State Forest.
 It grows with grasses and herbs at an altitude of about 1200 m.

 Conservation

 Prasophyllum bagoense is classified as "Critically Endangered" (CR) under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and as "Endangered" under the New South Wales Government Threatened Species Conservation Act 1995.
-The main threats to the species are changes to due to changing drainage pattern, grazing by domestic stock, disturbance by feral pigs and horses, four-wheel-driving, trail bike and horse riding and weed invasion.
+The main threats to the species are changes due to changing drainage pattern, grazing by domestic stock, disturbance by feral pigs and horses, four-wheel-driving, trail bike and horse riding and weed invasion.